JaumeL/My_SQL_Projects/README.md

 - Which country owns the maximum amount of debt and what does that amount look like?
 - What is the average amount of debt owed by countries across different debt indicators?

+# Technically

-Technically, I connected to the database from the Jupyter Notebook environment to do the analysis.
+I connected the database from the Jupyter Notebook's environment for the analysis.

 I wrote different SQL queries using SELECT, FROM, WHERE, GROUP BY, ORDER BY and LIMIT clauses.

 I also performed subqueries as a filter on WHERE clauses.

 Finally, I used aggregate or summarized functions such as SUM, AVG, COUNT or MAX and MIN to get aggregate values and aliased columns for better understanding.